CouchCMS/Documentation/src/contents/concepts/photo-gallery.md

 ![](../../assets/img/contents/photo-gallery-1.gif)

-<p class="notice">Also notice the 'Default page' that Couch creates for all cloned templates.
+Also notice the 'Default page' that Couch creates for all cloned templates.
 For a gallery, this default page is really not needed and you should 'unpublish' it.
 It gets shown to only the super-admin.
-The site-owner will never see it.</p>
+The site-owner will never see it. {.notice}

 Clicking on this 'Upload' button will bring up the following window